arun-ks/ScreenSaverSaver/README.md

 **IMPORTANT: Use this only when you can keep an eye on your computer, to avoid unauthorized access**

 ## How does it work ?
-At regular (configurable) intervals(`KeepAwakeMaxMinutes`), the application checks the mouse's location.
+After regular configurable intervals(`KeepAwakeMaxMinutes`), the application checks the mouse's location.
+To avoid detection, the check is done 3-10 seconds less than `KeepAwakeMaxMinutes`.

-If the mouse has not moved during this intervals, the script will do the following to keep the screensaver at bay.
+If the mouse has not moved during this interval, the script will do the following to keep the screensaver at bay.

--  Move the mouse 10 pixels down & 10 pixels to the right, then return to initial position
+-  Move the mouse for random(<5) seconds, using cubic [easing in/out](https://easings.net/) to mimic a natural hand movement
--  Send key strokes for CRTL+TAB (move to next open program), then CTRL+SHIFT+TAB (move to previous open program)
+-  Send key strokes for ALT+TAB (move to next open program), then SHIFT+TAB (move to previous open program).
+Each keystroke would be done after random time to mimic natural use.

-If the screen saver has been kept awake for a configurable consecutive iterations, the script will exit.
+If the screen saver has been kept awake for a configurable consecutive iterations(`KeepAwakeIterations`), the script will exit.

 ## Pre-requisite & Installation guide
 You will need [Autohotkey](https://www.autohotkey.com/) installed to execute the .ahk script.